wubrg/fantasy_sports/football/league_fees_and_dues.md

 ## Membership Dues

 The yearly dues for the league is $50.
 The collective league dues are put into the League Pool.

 Dues are paid before the draft.

-Dues are paid to the League Manager via a traceable form of payment like Google Wallet, Square Cash, or PayPal.
+Dues are paid to the League Manager via a traceable form of payment like Google Wallet, Square Cash, Venmo, or PayPal.

 ## Fees and Fines

 ## Payout

 There are ample ways to make your money back or even earn money in the league.

 All payout is determined by a percentage of the league pool.

 | Place | Award (10 players) | Award (12 players)
 | --- |:---:|:---:|